timoteoramos/dotfiles/README.md

   * Export: copy from this repository to the default locations
   * Import: copy from the default locations to this repository
+  * Update: download some components to your environment

 General Notes
 -------------